Purchasing & Restoring Purchases

 Step 2: Making a Purchase

-Once you have fetched an OnsideProduct object, you can initiate a purchase by adding the product directly to the payment queue.
+Once you have fetched an OnsideProduct object, you can initiate a purchase by creating payment object and adding it to the payment queue.

 The SDK will take over from here, presenting the necessary UI (login, payment sheet, etc.).
 The result will be delivered asynchronously to your active transaction observer.